trysail-surbhi/oss-audit-24MIM10129/README.md

 **Official Site:** https://www.python.org
 **Source Code:** https://github.com/python/cpython

-Python was first released by Guido van Rossum on 20 February 1991.
-He named it after the BBC comedy *Monty Python's Flying Circus* , a small hint that programming should be fun.
-The PSF License is one of the most permissive open-source licences in existence: it imposes no restrictions on commercial use, redistribution, or modification.
+Python was first released by Guido van Rossum on 20 February 1991.The PSF License is one of the most permissive open-source licences in existence: it imposes no restrictions on commercial use, redistribution, or modification.
 This is why Python ships inside products made by Google, NASA, Instagram, Netflix, and Dropbox , all without paying a royalty.
 Today Python is consistently ranked the world's most popular programming language, powering machine learning, web development, data science, automation, and systems scripting.

 ---